Family Volunteering - Elephant Conservation &

 In order for future generations to live side-by-side with the growing elephant population, the project implemented an elephant education programme in schools and communities, giving people the knowledge to live safely alongside elephants, to reduce their fear and create a pride in their wildlife heritage.

-Volunteers are instrumental to the project achieving their goals.
+Family volunteers are instrumental to the project achieving their goals.

 The project was founded in 2003 and is run by a Namibian-registered not-for-profit organisation.
 The aim of the organisation is to conserve the desert elephant population in Southern Damaraland, Namibia, through anti-conflict measures.
 During the 1970’s, poaching in the region soared and the elephant population was almost totally wiped out.
 Through ongoing conservation efforts, a small population of elephants returned to the area in the mid 1990’s which, although fantastic for conservation, created many problems for the subsistence communities and farmers in the region.